scalamolecule/molecule-old/README_pro.md

 Molecule is published with only a dependency on Datomic Free to be freely distributed.
 To run tests only against the free version, please follow the instructions in `README_free.md`

-To run tests against the free and two proprietary systems too, please follow the steps below (some steps are only required once during setup).
+To run tests against the two proprietary systems too, please follow the steps below (some steps are only required once during setup).

 ## STEP 1 - Give Intellij enough memory (once)